natalidesanti/natalidesanti.github.io/_pages/about.md

 Broadly speaking, my current research focuses on applying ML methods to address cosmological problems.
 Specifically, my work includes:

-1) Recently, we developed a ML model—a Graph Neural Network (GNN) combined with a Moment Neural Network (MNN)—to extract information from smaller scales than ever before.
+1) Recently, we developed a ML model - a Graph Neural Network (GNN) combined with a Moment Neural Network (MNN) - to extract information from smaller scales than ever before.
 More details about this work can be found [here](https://arxiv.org/abs/2302.14101).
 This model has proven to be robust against five different sub-grid physical models, various halo/subhalo finders, and changes in cosmological and astrophysical parameters, including those not encountered during the training phase.
-However, observations are influenced by various effects, including 1) masking, 2) uncertainties in peculiar velocities and radial distances, and 3) different galaxy selection criteria.
-I am currently on a journey to demonstrate that GNNs can be used to overcome these challenges as well.
-More details are available [here](https://arxiv.org/abs/2310.15234)).
-Also, I worked with [Symbolic Regression to explain the GNNs applied to halos](https://arxiv.org/abs/2302.14591) and the reason behind the success of [Astrid](https://arxiv.org/abs/2304.02096), as the best hydrodynamic simulation to obtain a robust ML model.
+However, observations are influenced by various effects, including (i) masking, (ii) uncertainties in peculiar velocities and radial distances, and (iii) different galaxy selection criteria.
+My findings on demonstrating that GNNs can be used to overcome these challenges as well are available [here](https://arxiv.org/abs/2310.15234)).
+Also, I contributed with works on [Symbolic Regression to explain the GNNs applied to halos](https://arxiv.org/abs/2302.14591) and the reason behind the success of [Astrid](https://arxiv.org/abs/2304.02096), as the best hydrodynamic simulation to obtain a robust ML model.

-2) I have been working on improving cosmological covariance matrices using data from [ExSHalos](https://arxiv.org/abs/1906.06630) and [Quijote simulations](https://quijote-simulations.readthedocs.io/en/latest/) by employing image denoising techniques.
+3) I have been working on improving cosmological covariance matrices using data from [ExSHalos](https://arxiv.org/abs/1906.06630) and [Quijote simulations](https://quijote-simulations.readthedocs.io/en/latest/) by employing image denoising techniques.
 Further information can be found in our [paper](https://arxiv.org/abs/2205.10881)).

 6) I'm also involved in bridging the connection between halos and galaxies, specifically for central galaxies.
 Particularly, I am interested in recovering the scatter intricate relations of this connection.
-You can learn more about this research in our [first work](https://arxiv.org/abs/2201.06054)), [second work](https://arxiv.org/abs/2301.06398) and a bit of Normalizing Flows [here](https://arxiv.org/abs/2307.06967).
+You can learn more about this research in our [first](https://arxiv.org/abs/2201.06054)), [second](https://arxiv.org/abs/2301.06398), and [third work](https://arxiv.org/abs/2410.17844).

-This new journey was wonderful!
+This journey has been wonderful so far!

 **This page**: